 Descriptions for problems are listed with each problem/sector.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Minnesota Side Bouldering:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Minnesota Side Bouldering:

 Featured Route For Minnesota Side Bouldering

 BETA PHOTO: Large version for beta photo for taylors falls bou...

 BETA PHOTO: The Sizzlefoot Wall.